DIYlover/set_srt_colour/README.md

 # set_srt_colour.py

-This Python is to add your desired colour attribute to the subtitle in SRT format
+This Python script is to add your desired colour attribute into subtitle file in SRT format

 # PREREQUISITION
 It's simple a Python script so Python is a must, please ensure your system having python installed